wheelercj/emailer/README.md

 Send emails like it's "the future".
 This email client has a Python user interface (no user interface) for maximum customizability in how you send and draft emails.
 Those who already know Python will find this much easier to use than both Mail Merge and Python's built-in emailing tools.

 Install with `pip install futuremail`.
 See the source code here: [github.com/wheelercj/futuremail](https://github.com/wheelercj/futuremail).
+Be sure to avoid naming any of your Python files the same as one built into the Python language, such as `email.py`.

 ## features